Thepuppetqueen57/C-Bos-Legacy/README.md

 # C-Bos
-C-Bos is a cli made in python.
-Type help or look at the code to find all the commands.
+C-Bos is a Command Line App made in Python

-This github is for betas.
+# Info
+Made by @Thepuppetqueen57, edited & improved by @Xytriza

+Look at the code for commands or type `help`.